battlecode/battlecode21/README.md

 ### Engine

+Windows users: Instead of `./gradlew`, use `gradlew` for all commands.

-(whenever Gradle has problems with something, run `gradle clean` and see if it helps)
+(whenever Gradle has problems with something, run `./gradlew clean` and see if it helps)

 To run a game, run

 ```
-gradle headless
+./gradlew headless
 ```

-(where `gradle` can be substituted for `./gradlew` on Mac/Linux and `gradlew` on Windows).
 The replay file will be in `/matches`.
 Use `headlessX` for bots that are in `battlecode20-internal-test-bots`.
-You can specify the robot code and map like this: `gradle headless -Pmaps=maptestsmall -PteamA=examplefuncsplayer -PteamB=examplefuncsplayer`.
+You can specify the robot code and map like this: `./gradlew headless -Pmaps=maptestsmall -PteamA=examplefuncsplayer -PteamB=examplefuncsplayer`.

 ### Client